 After RE4, anticipation was high for the inevitable Resident Evil 5, which apparently would take place in Africa and starred a much beefier Chris in blistering HD.
 Here, again, Capcom and Umbrella aligned, creating a high-definition version of RE4 (with added co-op) while telling an origin tale of how the Progenitor virus was initially was harvested from a flower species native to West Africa.

 If there's one thing to be gleaned from studying a history of Resident Evil it's that Capcom seems to be unwilling or unable to sever the connective tissue that's been present in every single major series release since 1999's RE3.
 It's infected with the memories of its own past.
-I'm not saying that I blame Capcom, though, as I like the format of bringing back favorite characters while introducing new ones (but let's be clear, 2012's Revelations did itself no favors there).
+I'm not saying that I blame them, though, as I like the format of bringing back favourite characters while introducing new ones (but let's be clear, 2012's Revelations did itself no favours there).

 At the same time, Chris and Leon are looking older in RE6.
-Claire seems to be pushing 40 in Revelations 2, with Barry likely approaching his mid 50s.
+Claire looks to be pushing 40 in Revelations 2, with Barry likely approaching his mid-50s.
 Would I love to see a Metal Gear Solid 4-style free-for-all, with its classic cast now Expendables-recalling badass geriatrics?
 Hell yes.
 If Resident Evil ever ends, I hope Capcom sees fit to let it go out with a bang like this.

-I'm sure that the next numbered Resi is already in development for current-gen hardware, and I think, after a lot of reflection, I've come to accept that even if it's as dopey and Hollywood-ized as RE6, I'll be able to enjoy it for what it is.
-Still, Capcom might do well to take a moment to consider Umbrella's history and act accordingly—if they ever want to get away from familiar visions of viral monsters.
+I'm sure that the next numbered Resi is already in development for current-gen hardware, and I think, after a lot of reflection, I've come to accept that even if it's as dopey and Hollywood-ised as RE6, I'll be able to enjoy it for what it is.
+Still, Capcom might do well to take a moment to consider Umbrella's history and act accordingly – if they ever want to get away from familiar visions of viral monsters.